Dedicated to diversity.

 At the University of Baltimore School of Law, diversity is reflected by the age, race, religion, national and ethnic origin, political affiliation and sexual orientation of our students, as well as of our faculty and staff.
 We aim to provide students with opportunities that will enrich understanding and allow them to become confident, committed and compassionate attorneys.

-In addition to a range of student organizations, the UB School of Law has two innovative pipeline programs: the Fannie Angelos Program for Academic Excellence and the Charles Hamilton Houston Scholars Program.
+In addition to a range of student organizations, the UB School of Law has an innovative pipeline program, the Fannie Angelos Program for Academic Excellence.

 We strive to: